slope_filter

 _ = ax2.set_title('Filtered')

-# Example 2: Notch filter
+# Example 2: Inverted (notch) filter

-patch_filtered = patch.slope_filter(filt=filt, notch=True)
+patch_filtered = patch.slope_filter(filt=filt, invert=True)

 # Example 3: specify units